 If you have nausea with your migraine, your doctor may recommend taking nausea medications, such as:

-If you get frequent migraine or cluster headaches, your doctor may prescribe medication that you take on a regular basis to help prevent headaches.
-Imitrex is used to treat migraine or cluster headache, but it doesn’t prevent these conditions.
+If you have frequent migraine episodes or cluster headaches, your doctor may prescribe medication that you take on a regular basis to help prevent headaches.
+Imitrex is used to treat migraine episodes or cluster headache, but it doesn’t prevent these conditions.

-You can still take Imitrex to treat a migraine or cluster headaches while you’re taking a preventive medication.
-Examples of medications you may take to prevent migraine or cluster headaches include:
+You can still take Imitrex to treat a migraine episode or cluster headaches while you’re taking a preventive medication.
+Examples of medications you may take to prevent migraine episodes or cluster headaches include:

-Imitrex is a type of drug called a triptan that’s used to treat migraine or cluster headache.
+Imitrex is a type of drug called a triptan that’s used to treat migraine episodes or cluster headaches.

 Other drugs are available that can treat your condition.
 Some may be a better fit for you than others.
 If you’re interested in finding an alternative to Imitrex, talk with your doctor.
 They can tell you about other medications that may work well for you.